Radio Shack Views including some history and other photos.

 The antenna photo shows rotary dipoles for 15 and 10 meters.

-that is rotated by hand.
+push-up mast that is rotated by hand.

 Our homebrew gear is built in another corner of the